tcassar/settle/write_up/Analysis + Design.md

 	5) Users should be able to mark a transaction as settled; transactions should only be marked as settled when both parties involved mark the transaction as settled
 	6) Users should be able to see which groups they are a member of
 	7) Users should be able to see all of their open transactions
-	8) Users should be able to see all of the open transactions in a group (whether or not they are part of the group)
+	8) Users should be able to see all the open transactions in a group (whether they are part of the group)
 	9) Users should be able to see the public key information of any user on the system
 	10) Users should be able to see individual transactions by passing in a transaction ID